yoichio/public-documents/selectionapiforshadow.md

 ![image](resources/tiny-select.png)
 The web author wants selected range to boldize.

+### Proposition
-In this case, the Shadow author should be get selected Range inside Shadow but the Document author should not know.
+In this case, the Shadow author should be get selected Range inside Shadow.
+If Shadow is closed, the Document author should not know selection inside Shadow.

 ## Case 2: User selection crossing Shadow DOM